 - Considered to be the hottest, driest place in the United States, Death Valley often reaches temperatures greater than 120 degrees Fahrenheit during the summer and averages only around two inches of rain each year.

-- With a trunk slightly greater than 102 feet in circumference, the General Sherman in Sequoia National Park is the largest living tree (by volume) in the world.
-It is estimated to be somewhere between 1,800 to 2,700 years old.
+- With a trunk slightly greater than 36 feet in diameter at its base and 275 feet tall, the General Sherman in Sequoia National Park is the largest living tree (by volume) in the world.
+It is estimated to be about 2,200 years old.

 - Southern California has about 10,000 earthquakes each year, although only 15 to 20 of them have a magnitude greater than 4.0.

 - Dr. Maya Angelou was San Francisco’s first Black female streetcar conductor.
 The civil rights activist, poet and author of I Know Why the Caged Bird Sings went on to recite one of her poems at Bill Clinton’s presidential inauguration.